rodneyknaap/ATX-286AT-V3E-mainboard/README.md

 ![JTAG_PROGRAMMING_CABLE](JTAG_CABLE.png)

-The cable is inserted here into the Microchip ATDH1150USB programmer, in the "JTAG-A" header on the back right of the programmer:
+The cable is inserted here into the Microchip ATDH1150USB programmer for programming the smaller 100 pin ATMEL CPLDs, using the "JTAG-A" header on the back right of the programmer:
 ![JTAG_PROGRAMMING_CABLE](JTAG_CABLE_1.jpg)

-Here is the same cable inserted into the tiny "USB Blaster REV C" for programming the larger ALTERA CPLDS:
+Here is the same cable inserted into the tiny "USB Blaster REV C" for programming the larger 208 pin ALTERA CPLDS:
 ![JTAG_PROGRAMMING_CABLE](JTAG_CABLE_2.jpg)

 ![JTAG_PROGRAMMING_CABLE](JTAG_CABLE_3.jpg)